How to Integrate Charity Auctions With External Ticketing Platforms

 Which data points usually sync from ticketing into the auction platform?

-Buyer and guest names, emails, phones, ticket types, table/seat notes, and promo codes.
-Optional fields: dietary needs, accessibility, employer, and sponsorship details.
+Buyer and guest names, emails, phones, ticket types, table and seat notes, and promo codes.
+Optional fields include dietary needs, accessibility, employer, and sponsorship details.

 How are payers and their guests mapped when one person buys multiple tickets?

-The buyer is stored as the payer; each guest is created as a unique attendee/bidder with their own check-in QR and bidding link, tied back to the original order ID.
+The buyer is stored as the payer; each guest is created as a unique attendee or bidder with their own check-in QR and bidding link, tied back to the original order ID.

 Can guests jump from the ticketing confirmation into the auction without logging in again?

-Yes—use secure magic links or SSO-style tokens in confirmation emails/SMS so attendees land on their personal bidder page already recognized.
+Yes.
+Use secure magic links or SSO-style tokens in confirmation emails or SMS so attendees land on their personal bidder page already recognized.

 Do table assignments and seating notes carry over from the ticketing platform?